mgunyho/tere/README.md

 To stop searching, press <kbd>Esc</kbd> or erase all search characters by pressing <kbd>Backspace</kbd>.

+Note that by default, `tere` searches only folders and not files, since `tere` cannot do anything with files.
+This can be changed with the `--files` option.
+For further details, see below, or check the output of `--help`.

 By default, the searching uses "smart case", meaning that if the query contains only lowercase letters, case is ignored, but if there are uppercase letters, the search is case sensitive.
 This can be changed with the `--ignore-case` and `--case-sensitive` options, or with the keyboard shortcut <kbd>Alt</kbd>-<kbd>c</kbd> by default.

 Additionally, in the default search mode, "gap search" (sometimes also known as fuzzy search) is enabled.
 This means that the search matches any folder or file name as long as it starts with the same character as the search query, and contains the rest of the query characters, even if there are other characters between them.
 For example, searching for `dt` would match both `DeskTop` and `DocumenTs`.
 With the `--gap-search-anywhere` option, the first character of the query doesn't have to match the first character of a folder/file name.
 The gap search can be disabled with the `--normal-search` and `--normal-search-anywhere` options, which only allow matching consecutive characters, either from the start or anywhere within the folder/file name, respsectively.
 The gap search behavior can also be changed with the keyboard shortcut <kbd>Ctrl</kbd>-<kbd>f</kbd> by default.
-See the output of the `--help` option for further details.
+See `--help` for details.

 ### Mouse navigation